stuartellis/sve-personal-website/content/articles/task-runner.md

     - id: check-taskfile
 ```

-You may also run the same check at any time with the _pre-commit_ command-line tool:
+Once this is added to your project you may run the same check at any time with the _pre-commit_ command-line tool:

 ```shell
 pre-commit run check-taskfile --all-files